mirkin/pi-word-clock/docs/new_pi_setup.md

 :%s/old/new/gc whole file but with prompts

 Copy Paste
-v for visual mode, move cursor y to yank (copy) p to paste
+v for visual mode (V for full lines), move cursor y to yank (copy) or d to cut p(after curs) P(b4 curs) to paste copy and paste from buffers "ay copy to a buffer "bP paste from b buffer ctrl-v visual-block gv get back to previous visual selection

 Delete
 x del char or 8x delete 8